CallaRudolph/pick-me-up/README.md

 * About --> About the project and myself
 * Display --> Four API responses displayed, Input component nested
 * Input --> Input form for user to enter responses

+## You will need the Allow-Control-Allow-Origin extension for your browser.